Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: Dynamical system structure

 \section{Dynamical system structure}

-Our goal is to study the evolution of the Gross--Pitaevskii equation (\ref{eq:GP2}) in which the condensate is endowed with the generic trapping potential (\ref{eq:Tpotential}).
+The first step to approach to our goal consists in study the evolution of the Gross--Pitaevskii equation (\ref{eq:GP2}) in which the condensate is endowed with the spherical power law potential (\ref{eq:Tpotential}).
 As in the standard case, it is possible to perform a dynamical study of the model so that its relevant solutions are easily unveiled \cite{Copeland:1997et,EscamillaRivera:2010py,Boehmer:2014vea}.
-It is important to mention that the Thomas--Fermi approximation (\ref{eq:TFA}) will fix a constraint equation for the parameter space in where the solutions of the system are possible.
-In order to construct a dynamical system for a Bose--Einstein condensate trapped in the generic potential (\ref{eq:Tpotential}), the first step is to introduce a set of conveniently chosen variables which may allow rewriting the evolution equation as an autonomous system subject to the constraint arising from the Thomas--Fermi approximation.
+We will see that the Thomas--Fermi approximation leads to a constraint equation on the parameter space whose solution defines a subspace where stable solutions of the system are possible.
+In order to construct a dynamical system for a Bose--Einstein condensate trapped in the spherical power law potential (\ref{eq:Tpotential}), we first introduce a set of conveniently chosen variables which may allow rewriting the evolution equation as an autonomous system subject to the constraint arising from the Thomas--Fermi approximation.
 We choose the following variables

 where the prime denote derivatives with respect to $\bar{r}$.
-These variables render the Thomas--Fermi approximation constraint set by:
+Let us clarify that these \textit{dynamical} coordinates correspond to the phase space.
+In these variables the Thomas--Fermi approximation constraint is implemented by setting

 where $\kappa\equiv 2\beta$.
 We shall restrict ourselves to the parameter space delimited by this hyperbolic region, which contains the solutions in this approximation for the Gross--Pitaevskii equation.
-Combining (\ref{eq:GP2}) and (\ref{eq:dynamical}), the equations of motion read
+Combining (\ref{eq:GP3}) and the variables (\ref{eq:dynamical}), the equations of motion read